gabedunn-archive/devmod-v5/readme.md

 ### Step 4 - Configuring the bot

 This part is easy.
-Just type in `npm run env` and it will ask you some questions.
+Just type in `npm run prep` and it will ask you some questions.

 Option | Default | Description